-- Uniform: Uniform, chooses parents using the expectations and number of parents. - Roulette: Roulette, chooses parents by simulating a roulette wheel, in which the area of the section of the wheel corresponding to an individual is proportional to the individual's expectation.
-The algorithm uses a random number to select one of the sections with a probability equal to its area. - Tournament: Tournament selection chooses each parent by choosing Tournament size players at random and then choosing the best individual out of that set to be a parent.
-Tournament size must be at least 2. - Reproduction: Reproduction options specify how the genetic algorithm creates children for the next generation.
+- Tournament: Tournament selection chooses each parent by choosing Tournament size players at random and then choosing the best individual out of that set to be a parent.
+Tournament size must be at least 2. - 7) Reproduction: Reproduction options specify how the genetic algorithm creates children for the next generation.
 You can specify options for reproduction in the GA: - Elite count: specifies the number of individuals that are guaranteed to survive to the next generation.
 Set Elite count to be a positive integer less than or equal to the population size.
-The default value is 2. - Crossover fraction: specifies the fraction of the next generation, other than elite children, that are produced by crossover.
+The default value is 2. - Crossover fraction: specifies the fraction of the next generation, other than elite children, that are . produced by crossover.
 Set Crossover fraction to be a fraction between 0 and 1.
-The default value is 0.8. - 7) Crossover: Crossover options specify how the genetic algorithm combines two individuals, or parents, to form a crossover child for the next generation.
-You can specify options for crossover in the GA: - Scattered: creates a random binary vector and selects the genes where the vector is a 1 from the first parent, and the genes where the vector is a 0 from the second parent, and combines the genes to form the child. - Single point: chooses a random integer n between 1 and Number of variables and then - 1.
-Selects vector entries numbered less than or equal to n from the first parent. - 2.
-Selects vector entries numbered greater than n from the second parent. - 3.
-Concatenates these entries to form a child vector. - Two point: Selects two random integers' m and n between 1 and Number of variables.
-The function selects - 1.
-Vector entries numbered less than or equal to m from the first parent. - 2.
-Vector entries numbered from m+1 to n, inclusive, from the second parent. - 3.
-Vector entries numbered greater than n from the first parent. - The algorithm then concatenates these genes to form a single gene. - Intermediate: Creates children by taking a weighted average of the parents.
+The default value is 0.8. - 8) Crossover: Crossover options specify how the genetic algorithm combines two individuals, or parents, to form a crossover child for the next generation.
+You can specify options for crossover in the GA: - Scattered: creates a random binary vector and selects the genes where the vector is a 1 from the first parent, and the genes where the vector is a 0 from the second parent, and combines the genes to form the child. - Single point: chooses a random integer n between 1 and Number of variables. - Two point: Selects two random integers' m and n between 1 and Number of variables. - Intermediate: Creates children by taking a weighted average of the parents.
 You can specify the weights by a single parameter, Ratio, which can be a scalar or a row vector of length Number of variables.
 The function creates the child from parent1 and parent2 using the following formula.
-Child = $parent1 + rand \times Ratio \times (parent2 - parent1)$.

-- Heuristic: returns a child that lies on the line containing the two parents, a small distance away from the parent with the better fitness value in the direction away from the parent with the worse fitness value.
-You can specify how far the child is from the better parent by the parameter Ratio, which appears when you select Heuristic.
-The default value of Ratio is 1.2.
-If parent1 and parent2 are the parents, and parent1 has the better fitness value, the function returns the child.
-Child = parent2 + Ratio × (parent1 parent2). - 8) Mutation: Mutation options specify how the genetic algorithm makes small random changes in the individuals in the population to create mutation children.
+Child = parent1 + rand Ratio (parent2 - parent1). - 9) Mutation: Mutation options specify how the genetic algorithm makes small random changes in the individuals in the population to create mutation children.
 Mutation provides genetic diversity and enables the genetic algorithm to search a broader space.
 You can specify options for mutation in the GA: - Gaussian: Gaussian, adds a random number taken from a Gaussian distribution with mean 0 to each entry of the parent vector.
 The variance of this distribution is determined by the parameters Scale and Shrink, and by the Initial range setting in the Population options. - Uniform: Uniform mutation is a two-step process.
 First, the algorithm selects a fraction of the vector entries of an individual for mutation, where each entry has a probability Rate of being mutated.
 The default value of Rate is 0.01.
 In the second step, the algorithm replaces each selected entry by a random number selected uniformly from the range for that entry.

-III.
-RESULTS
+VI.
+RESULTS AND DISCUSSION

 The proposed Genetic Algorithm method was applied to design RF pulses with rectangular spatial profile at $\pi/2$ and π flip angle.
 The outcome of the Genetic method is compared to the outcome of the SLR technique.
-Firstly to get the best results from the genetic algorithm, you usually need to experiment with different options of GA.
+Firstly to get the best results from the genetic algorithm, it is usually needed to experiment with different options of GA.
 Selecting the best options for a problem involves trial and error.
-We used 64 points for RF pulse design and applied Genetic Algorithm to design RF pulses with rectangular spatial profile at π flip angle.
-The following describe some ways you can change options to improve results.
+64 points for RF pulse design is used and applied Genetic Algorithm to design RF pulses with rectangular spatial profile at π flip angle.
+The following sections describe some ways you can change options to improve results.

-a.
-Population Size and Initial Range
+1) Population Size and Initial Range